Voilett-Roze/asus/Change-the-webui-language-when-it's-factory-locked.md

 This one liner will do that for you, (and create /jffs/scripts/init-start if necessary).
 Change "EN" to whatever available language you want to set.

 `[[ ! -f /jffs/scripts/init-start ]] && echo -e "#!/bin/sh\n" > /jffs/scripts/init-start && chmod +x /jffs/scripts/init-start ; if ! grep -q "set-webui-lang.sh" /jffs/scripts/init-start; then echo -e "/jffs/scripts/set-webui-lang.sh -q EN\n" >> /jffs/scripts/init-start; fi`

+## Troubleshooting

+Some languages might not work however they are listed in the list of dictionnaries.
+In this case, you can try another language or roll back to factory language.